Soumyapro/Circle-Spirograph/README.md

 # Circle-Spirograph
-A visual effect of circle spirograph image using python
+A visual effect of circle spirograph image using turtle module.